Skip to contents

 Details

 Monads are containers for values. fmap() transforms the contained value with a function. bind() transforms the contained value with a function that returns a monadic object. join() takes a monad whose contained value is another monad, and combines them into a new monadic object.
-It is used to unwrap a layer of monadic structure.
+It's used to unwrap a layer of monadic structure.
 Implementing classes typically embed some form of control flow or state management in bind() or join().

 Operators

-The pipe operators expect a monadic object as lhs and a call expression or a function as rhs.
-The pipe expression is transformed into a call to the corresponding monad generic with arguments to the call in rhs passed as additional arguments ... to f in the generic.
+The pipe operators expect a monadic object as lhs and a function or a call expression as rhs.
+A call in rhs is treated as partial application of the function f.
+The pipe expression is transformed into a call to the corresponding monad generic with any call arguments in rhs passed as additional arguments to f in the generic.
 For example, m %>>% f(x) is equivalent to fmap(m, f, x) and m %>-% f(x) is equivalent to bind(m, f, x).

 Trivia